Arrow icon

 • Static stretching is done at the end of your exercise routine, when our muscles are still warm.
 Stretches are held for a specific period of time.

-You should always stretch before and after your run to avoid injuries and improve flexibility, but you need to do the right stretch at the right time.
+Always stretch before and after your run to avoid injuries and improve flexibility, but you need to do the right stretch at the right time.
 Static stretching when your muscles are cold may lead to injuries.

 The 10-Week Training Plan

-Your training plan begins with alternating between running and walking, this lowers the impact running has on your joints and muscles.
+Your training plan begins with alternating between running and walking.
+This lowers the impact running has on your joints and muscles.
 The first weeks may seem too easy and you may want to do more, but resist the temptation.
 It’s OK to ease into a more intense program, let the beginning be fun and light.
 The intensity will gradually increase, allowing your body time to get used to running for extended periods.
 Do not run two consecutive days during your first 10 weeks.
 Give yourself at least one day to recover between running days.
 You can always go for a walk, hike, or do dynamic stretching on rest days.

 Monitor your heart rate throughout the program.
 While exercising, your heart rate (noted as beats per minute or bpm) should not be higher than 70% of your maximum heart rate (MHR).
 Calculate your MHR with this formula: 220 - age.